NathanDuran/CAMS-Dialogue-Annotation/schema.md

 ### retraction (Abandon)

-Communicative function of a dialogue act performed by the sender, S, in order to withdraw something that he just said within the same turn.
+Communicative function of a dialogue act performed by the sender, S, in order to withdraw or abandon something that they just said within the same turn.

-**Example:** “then we’re going to g– ”
+**Example:** “Then we’re going to g– ”

 Social Obligations Management Functions
 ---------------------------------------